 - Academic Credit: 8 semester credit units (equivalent to 12 quarter units)

-Total Cost: $TBC (including all meals, accommodation, tuition, instruction, equipment and field trips)
+- Total Cost: $4,670 (including all meals, accommodation, tuition, instruction, equipment and field trips)

-- Apply through the Institute of Field Research – click here
+- Apply through the Institute for Field Research – click here